pratikksingh/profit-loss_calculator/README.md

-### Fun with triangles
+### Profit or loss calculator (stocks)

-This app helps you calculate different properties of triangle and also has a quiz.
-This app is made with VanillaJS, HTML, CSS.
+This app tells the user how much profit or loss he/she is making.
+Made with VanillaJS, HTML, CSS This app tells the user how much profit or loss he/she is making.
+Made with VanillaJS, HTML, CSS